awsdocs/amazon-opensearch-service-developer-guide/doc_source/supported-resources.md

 + `t3.medium.search`

 **Scripting module**
-OpenSearch Service supports scripting for OpenSearch 5\.*x* and later domains\.
+OpenSearch Service supports scripting for Elasticsearch 5\.*x* and later domains\.
 It does not support scripting for 1\.5 or 2\.3\.
 Supported scripting options include the following:
 + Painless
 + Lucene Expressions
 + Mustache
-For OpenSearch 5\.5 and later domains, OpenSearch Service supports stored scripts using the `_scripts` endpoint\.
-OpenSearch 5\.3 and 5\.1 domains support inline scripts only\.
+For Elasticsearch 5\.5 and later domains, and all OpenSearch domains, OpenSearch Service supports stored scripts using the `_scripts` endpoint\.
+Elasticsearch 5\.3 and 5\.1 domains support inline scripts only\.

 **TCP transport**
 OpenSearch Service supports HTTP on port 80 and HTTPS over port 443, but does not support TCP transport\.